 - The Sex Zone.
 Produced as part of Bradford Playhouse's LGBT Pride New Writing Festival.
 A sensual comedy duologue set entirely in a bedroom, two friends truly start to get the measure of each other for the first time.

 - The Toad in the Hole.
 Having debuted at Actor Awareness's New Writing Festival 2018, this one-act dark comedy went on to have runs Barons Court Theatre in Hammersmith and the Actors Centre in the West End.
-It was directed by Samantha Robinson and will return in 2020 in Manchester.
+It is directed by Samantha Robinson and is set to make a return in 2022 at Hope Mill Theatre in Manchester.